solidity-labs-io/forge-proposal-simulator/docs/guides/timelock-proposal.md

 ## Overview

-After integrating FPS into the project dependencies, the next step involves creating the first Proposal contract.
-This example serves as a guide for drafting a proposal to deploy new instances of `Vault.sol` and `Token`, whitelist `Token` on `Vault`, approve and deposit all tokens into `Vault`.
-These contracts are located in the fps-example-repo [mocks](https://github.com/solidity-labs-io/fps-example-repo/blob/main/src/mocks).
-Clone the [fps-example-repo](https://github.com/solidity-labs-io/fps-example-repo/) repo before continuing the tutorial.
+Following the addition of FPS to project dependencies, the subsequent step involves creating the initial Proposal contract.
+This example serves as a guide for drafting a proposal for Timelock contract.

-This proposal entails transferring ownership of both contracts to a timelock, along with whitelisting the token, minting tokens to the timelock, and having the timelock deposit tokens into the vault.

 ## Proposal Contract